Suitable for all ages

 Also, if you’re in need of a caffeine fix, there’s a coffee cart parked just outside the main gates.

-Finally, if the weather really turns nasty, the Police College opposite has a museum including dress ups and detective hunts (for older kids).
+Finally, if the weather really turns nasty, the Police College opposite has a museum including dress ups and detective hunts and lots of interactive displays.

 Related tagsFree, Kapiti Coast, Outside, Playground, Porirua